All Episodes

 But I didn't know how well it would work.

-I didn't know if it would work well enough for me to comprehend speech, but I knew there was something I could do, so I didn't really panic.
+I didn't know if it would work well enough for me to comprehend speech, but I knew there was something I could do.

 It's what you want to do.

-And you know, everybody needs inspiration.
+And, you know, everybody needs inspiration.

 Everybody needs assistance now and then.

-Now to me it's just normal.
+Now to me, it's just normal.

 How about you?

-What what is your what is your work around?
+What is your work around?

-Um I'm doing pretty well.
+I'm doing pretty well.

 I keep translating.

-So I'm doing it off the writing, um translating, and I'm doing well, I h I work at home with my dog and I enjoy South Florida and Well, do you use your right do you use your right hand to write?
+So I'm doing a lot of copywriting, translating, and I'm doing, well, I work at home with my dog, and I enjoy South Florida.

 No, no, no, both hands.

-I trained myself.
+The ones without fingers, I trained myself.

-Well, you know that's interesting.
+Well, you know, that's interesting.

-You have an iPad or an iPad mini?
+Do you have an iPad or an iPad mini?

 No, I don't.

-I want to I want to send you an iPad mini.
+I want to send you an iPad mini.

 You can dictate to it.

-Now, in my case, I speak my thoughts much better than I write them, because that's what I've done my whole I my brain can't keep up with typing on a keyboard.
+Now, in my case, I speak my thoughts much better than I write them because that's what I've done my whole.

-Because if I just if I write, I can't type because I get focused on making mistakes, correcting them and losing my train of thought, and I get frustrated.
+Because if I just, if I write, I can't type because I get focused on making mistakes, correcting them, and losing my train of thought, and I get frustrated.

-And I've learned now that I can actually dictate my thoughts, speak them uh with more vocabulary and more creativity than if I just sit down and write.
+And I've learned now that I can actually dictate my thoughts, speak them with more vocabulary and more creativity than if I just sit down and write.

 Thank you so much.